 If none of the previous steps or supplements seem to have helped you considerably, you could try supplements that have been shown to help reduce inflammation.
-I recommend trying one at a time for 2-3 weeks apiece any of the following to see how you feel:
+I recommend trying one at a time for 2-3 weeks of any of the following to see how you feel:

 Overall, if you try the first two steps and don’t feel much better, you may need a bit more guidance, outlined below.
 The full Great-in-8 Action Plan is detailed for personalized use in my book, Healthy Gut, Healthy You.
-Another option is to work with someone who specializes in gut health and functional medicine, such as our doctors and health coach at the Ruscio Institute for Functional Medicine.
+Another option is to work with someone who specializes in gut health and functional medicine, such as our doctors and health coaches at the Ruscio Institute for Functional Medicine.